hwdsl2/setup-ipsec-vpn/README.md

 ## Author

-- Lin Song - Final year Ph.D. candidate seeking opportunities in Software or Systems Engineering.
+- Lin Song - Final year U.S. PhD candidate seeking opportunities in Software or Systems Engineering.
 View my profile on LinkedIn at <a href="https://www.linkedin.com/in/linsongui" target="_blank">www.linkedin.com/in/linsongui</a>.
 - Based on the work of Thomas Sarlandie (<a href="https://github.com/sarfata/voodooprivacy" target="_blank">sarfata/voodooprivacy</a>).